8 Basis of Regulations

 8.2.3 State PFAS Regulations and Guidance

-State regulatory agencies often have the delegated authority to regulate and enforce environmental and public health requirements, although the 50 states have different priorities, resources, and processes.
-Several states have been actively involved with addressing PFAS contamination across multiple regulatory programs.
-Examples of key state programs for water, soil, remediation, hazardous substances, and consumer products are described below, and information about regulatory, advisory, and guidance values is discussed in Section 8.2.3.4.
-The information below is meant to provide examples only; the ITRC tables of PFAS water values, and PFAS soil values from state, federal, and some international entities posted as an Excel file on the fact sheets page should be consulted for more current and detailed information.
+State regulatory agencies often have the delegated authority to regulate and enforce environmental and public health requirements, although the states and US territories have different priorities, resources, and processes.
+Many states have been actively involved with addressing PFAS contamination across multiple regulatory programs.
+Examples of key state programs for water, soil, remediation, hazardous substances, and consumer products are described below, and information about regulatory, advisory, and guidance values is discussed in Section 8.3.
+The information below is meant to provide examples only; the Water and Soil Regulatory and Guidance Values Table Excel file and the Air Criteria Table Excel file should be consulted for more current and detailed information.

-The Association of State and Territorial Solid Waste Management Officials (ASTSWMO) has a PFAS Resources website that includes links to PFAS information for states and territories (https://pfas.astswmo.org).
-The Environmental Council of the States (ECOS) published their updated white paper, Processes and Considerations for Setting State PFAS Standards in March 2022 (https://www.ecos.org/pfas).
+The Association of State and Territorial Solid Waste Management Officials (ASTSWMO) has a PFAS resources website that includes links to PFAS information for states and territories (https://pfas.astswmo.org).
+The Environmental Council of the States (ECOS) published their updated white paper, Processes and Considerations for Setting State PFAS Standards, in April 2024 (ECOS 2024).

 8.2.3.1 Product Labeling and Consumer Protection Laws